d0uwe/SMileyS/README.md

 Besides that there will be a hamburger button which provides acces to the settings or creating a new (group)chat.

+When a new groupchat is made, an identifier for this chat is distributed amongst all members of the new group, which consists of the creators phone number + the amount of groupchats this person has made so far.
+This will be followed by all members of the group, and any changes, such as adding a person, will be distributed aswell.

+All the SMS messages in a groupchat will contain a header with the identifier, so the app can place the message in the right conversation.

+Sending images over SMS will be done by first simplyfining the colorspace of the image and resizing it to a smaller size.
+Then the image will be converted to a string and chopped up in pieces that fit in an SMS.

 #### Main features (minimum viable problem)
 * Chat with individuals
 * Create a groupchat